MileHacker Logo

 Public Transportation

 Zacatecas City mainly relies on a local bus system for public transit.
 No metro or tram system here.
-These buses cover most areas of the city and surrounding neighborhoods.
+These public buses cover most places of the city and surrounding neighborhoods.
 The historic center is served by numerous routes.
 Specific route maps are not widely digitized for tourists.
-Ask hotel staff or locals for guidance.
+Ask the hotel employees or locals for guidance.

-Fares are paid in cash directly to the driver upon boarding, approximately $10-15 MXN per ride.
+Fares are paid with physical money directly to the driver upon boarding, approximately $10-15 MXN per ride.
 Buses generally operate from early morning (~6:00 AM) until late evening (~9:00 PM or 10:00 PM).
 Public buses are generally not wheelchair accessible.

 Bus Travel Tips